paulamool/metagenomics-manuals/docs/modules/metagenomics-module-fda/fda.md

 Take a look at the Schlegelella genus.

+!!! success "Answer"
+    Yes, schlegelella is only found in ERR770961 (64)

 !!! note "Question 24:"
     Can you discern any patterns in the geographical distribution of certain species (for example, the cluster of samples enriched for the lactobacillus genus compared to other samples)?

+!!! success "Answer"
+    lactobacillus ERR771039-58 Belgian

 We are now going to take a look at which other datasets in EBI Metagenomics that lactobacilli are found in.
 Point your browser at https://www.ebi.ac.uk/metagenomics/search/